d3crypt3d/ruby_design_patterns/README.md

 # Design Patterns
 Examples from the book **Head First Design Patterns** by *Eric&Elizabeth Freeman* are rewrited in Ruby.

-Bare majority of the original GoF design patterns is covered in this book.
+Bare majority of the original GoF design patterns are covered in this book.

 ## Table of contents
 1. [Strategy](#strategy)